Almarvds/PRchive/README.md

 ## Objectives

 * [ ] ⌨️ Allow user to make an account on the Client
+* [x] ➡️ Send login data from the client to the server
+* [x] 💾 Store login data in a database
-* [ ] ➡️ Send login or workout data from the client to the server
+* [ ] ➡️ Send workout data from the client to the server
 * [ ] 💾 Store data in a database
 * [ ] 🔍 Retrieve data from a database on the Server
 * [ ] ⬅️ Retrieve data from a server on the client using Fetch